sasqwatch/ca-dollaru-uxdqmsrv-privesc/README.md

 - Set the environment variable _U_LOG_FILE_ to _/etc/ld.so.preload_.
 - Execute the vulnerable binary.
 This way, _/etc/ld.so.preload_ will be created and will be writable by the current user.
 - Clear the file's content and reference our custom shared object.
-- Finally call _/usr/bin/sudo_ to force the execution of the malicious code.
+- Finally call _/usr/bin/sudo_ to trigger the execution of the malicious code.

 ### 4) Run the _root shell_
 - At this stage, the _root shell_ binary should be owned by root and should have the _setuid_ and _setgid_ bits enabled.